jspsych/jsPsych/docs/markdown_docs/features/timeline.md

 ## Multiple trials

-Scaling up to multiple trials is easy.
-Just create an object for each trial, and add each object to the array.
+Scaling up to multiple trials is straightforward.
+Just create an object for each trial, and add each object to the timeline array.

 ```javascript
 // with lots of trials, it might be easier to add the trials